 First piloted in 2012, Be Bright is a key Bike Wise initiative designed to improve cyclists' safety especially during times of low-light and low-visibility conditions.
 Bike Wise and the NZ Police promote the use of front and rear lights and high-visibility clothing in order to reduce risks to cyclists during low-light periods at dawn and dusk and in poor weather.

 In 2016, the national Be Bright campaign will run from 3 April - 30 June.

 Register your Be Bright campaign and get a FREE Be Bright goodies box worth $180 (stocks are limited).

-Use the Be Bright ‘how to’ guide to help organise your campaign.
+Use the Be Bright 'how to' guide and editable templates (Word, 3.9 MB) to help organise your campaign.
 Your campaign could include local media, roadside checkpoints for cyclists, roving cycle-light ambassadors, competitions or giveaways.

 2014 Be Bright campaign highlights.
 Read more about what's involved in running a Be Bright campaign.
 This document provides a summary of the campaign highlights for 2014.